mszegedy/plea/story/ch-7.md

 "How exactly," said Sofia through gritted teeth, "Am I supposed to keep her 'happy' when she makes a mistake that both weakens us and nearly kills both her and Artemis?"

 "By reassuring her that you aren't mad at her!
 And that you're glad she made it out okay!"
 Alexey wasn't angry or trying to yell; if anything, he was enthusiastic that Sofia was finally asking the right questions.
 "You can be firm when you warn her to never make that mistake again, sure.
 That's a normal thing to do.
 Just don't try to make her feel bad about it.
 You can help her not make the mistake again by, I dunno, explaining to her why it was a mistake, or reminding her next time she might make it, or, I dunno, any number of things!
-But for God's sake, Sofia, don't _hurt_ her over it.
+But for god's sake, Sofia, don't _hurt_ her over it.
 She's hurt enough as it is.
 Save that for… Pyotr Lykov, or something.
 For your enemies."

 "What if," said Sofia slowly, "_I_ feel bad about it?
 And I want her to understand how badly she hurt _me?_"